 Raison d'être and values

-As a member of the ITM and with its local roots, IMT Mines Alès gives its students the best possible opportunities to achieve professional success and to become responsible actors in the development of the nation while preserving the planet's resources.
+As a member of the IMT and with its local roots, IMT Mines Alès gives its students the best possible opportunities to achieve professional success and to become responsible actors in the development of the nation while preserving the planet's resources.

 students, including 192 internationals